Terms of Service

 • Both positive and critical feedback contribute towards continuous improvements.
 If you have any feedback regarding the services provided by the All Kinds of Minds Practice, they will be managed in accordance with the Feedback Policy.

-Additionally, the practice offers a highly specialised range of assessments focused on neurodevelopmental differences.
+Additionally, the practice offers a highly specialised range of assessments focused autism and co-occurring neurodevelopmental differences.
 This specialised focus means that the broader range of experience typically required for trainee development is not available here.
 The practice is committed to maintaining a focused and specialised approach, which is not conducive to the additional resources and structures needed to support the educational and professional development of students or trainees in the field.

 Legal Disclaimer